Significance and Use

 1.2 This test method has been used successfully with temperate fresh and marine ambient waters, and wastewaters.
 It is the user's responsibility to ensure the validity of this test method for waters of untested types.

 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 For specific hazard statements, see Section 9.

 ASTM Standards